FCT Announces New National Directors for Portugal’s International Partnerships with U.S. Universities

 The Foundation for Science and Technology (FCT) has announced the appointment of new national directors for Portugal’s three international partnerships with U.S. universities MIT, UT Austin Portugal and Carnegie Mellon – recently renewed until 2030.

-For the UT Austin Portugal Program, Maria Rute Ferreira André (CICECO, University of Aveiro) and Rui Oliveira (University of Minho, INESC TEC) have been appointed as the new National Directors.
+For the UT Austin Portugal Program, Maria Rute Ferreira André (CICECO, University of Aveiro) joins Rui Oliveira (University of Minho, INESC TEC) at the helm of this transnational scientific enterprise.
 Their leadership marks the beginning of the next phase of the Partnership, reinforcing its strategic role in advancing Portugal’s capacity in research, technology, innovation and deep-tech entrepreneurship.
+The two National Directors will work with the Program’s Leadership at UT, represented by John Ekerdt (Principal Investigator) and Marco Bravo and Fernanda Leite, both acting as Co-Principal Investigators.

 FCT also confirmed the new leadership teams for the other two partnerships: João Pedro Barreto (University of Coimbra) and Alexandre Ferreira da Silva (University of Minho) at MIT Portugal; and Inês Lynce (Instituto Superior Técnico, University of Lisbon) and João Magalhães (NOVA School of Science and Technology) at CMU Portugal.